JulianBirch/cljs-ajax/README.md

 * `:parse-error` If the server returned an error, and that then failed to parse, the map contains the error, and this contains the parse failure

 The `error-handler` for `GET` and `POST` is passed one parameter which is an error response.

+### Handling responses on the server

+If you're using EDN then you may wish to take a look at [ring-edn](https://github.com/tailrecursion/ring-edn) middleware.
+It will populate the request `:params` with the contents of the EDN request.

+For handling JSON requests use [ring-json](https://github.com/ring-clojure/ring-json) middleware instead.
+This populates the data in the `:body` tag.
+However, note that it does not provide protection against [JSON hijacking](https://github.com/ring-clojure/ring-json/issues/14) yet, so do not use it with JSON format GETs, even for internal websites.
+(As an aside, if you need lower level JSON access, e.g. for formatting, we'd recommend [Cheshire](https://github.com/dakrone/cheshire) over `data.json`.)

+If your tastes/requirements run more to a standardized multi-format REST server, you might want to investigate [ring-middleware](https://github.com/ngrunwald/ring-middleware-format).

 ## ajax-request